MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 The first practice I would like to talk about is the effective use of version control.

-I've made this the first practice because while most teams and organizations are already using version control, it is being treated merely as a backup tool.
+I've first because while most teams and organizations are already using version control, it is being treated merely as a backup tool.

-Version control is also a really powerful integration tool.
+Version control is not just a backup tool, it is also a really powerful integration tool.

-One of the major advantages of version control is the pain it takes away in resolving merge conflicts.
+One of the major advantages of a version control system is the pain it takes away in resolving merge conflicts.
 This means that many developers can work simultaneously on the same code base and the version control system will do the majority of the work involved in putting their code together as a single solution.

 One of the most common symptoms of misuse is when a team complains of regular merge conflicts or having to always manually merge their work.
 This is a symptom of the team not continuously integrating.

 Continuous integration starts with a discipline, everyone needs to continuously integrate to trunk.
 If your team has murmurings of their version control system not working or how they hate it, you are going to be dead in the water trying to get more advanced technical practices implemented.

-Make it a priority to get any pain in your version control resolved.
+Make it a priority to get any pain in your version control system resolved.

 The pattern with version control is to do small little bits of work and merge or integrate frequently (in this case frequently means hours, not days).